 2. Review Your Current Financial Health

-Once you get an accurate sense of your current financial health, you can budget for the new year.
-Consider your revenue by client, your staff costs, and your overhead costs.
+- Consider staffing adjustments, skill development, and potential business investments.
 Is it time to increase your staff number, or add new roles?
 Depending on your profitability, you may also consider developing your current employees or investing in marketing your business.
 Even agencies who aren’t interested in growing in the new year, who are happy with their size and capacity, can still invest in their team.